 Hello, peoples of the anime forum, I am Hedo and this is my very first review on the site.

 If you're a fan of the long drawn out stories with back stories, adventure and romance.
 Then this probably isn't the anime for you.
 If you're like me, a simple otaku with simple tastes for nice slice of life anime where the plots are simple and easy to follow, then you have certainly come the the right place.

-each episode is maybe a four to five minute short about the the office life of Moon and his friends.
-Office humor for every one!
-I was pretty taken
+each episode is maybe a four to five-minute short about the office life of Moon and his friends.
+Office humour for everyone!
+I was pretty taken with it I

 Though I did feel a somewhat longing for more.
 I feel I would have been happier with a proper twenty-something minute long episodes.
-But that's just be and because of that I'm only going to give story an 8.
+But that's not how it rolled and because of that I'm only going to give story an 8.
 That sounds fair.
+I think.
+Hope..